Carlos Magariños: Biography

 Upon his return to Buenos Aires, Argentina, Magariños founded with his wife, Belen Di Paolo, a group of companies (Foresight 2020 and Global Business Development Network in 2007 and 2010, with offices in Argentina, Austria, India, Perú and USA) dedicated to the promotion of investments in biotechnology, renewable energies, carbon markets, informatics, telecommunications and agri-business.
-He sat on several boards of institutions and organizations in the US, Europe, Asia and Latin America, including University San Ignacio of Loyola, the Council on Energy, Environment and Water (CEEW), the Global Alliance of SMEs, the Bank of the Province of Buenos Aires (board member 2007-2011, appointed by Governor Daniel Scioli), the oldest bank of Argentina, and Circulo of Montevideo.
+He sat on several boards of institutions and organizations in the US, Europe, Asia and Latin America, including University San Ignacio of Loyola, the Council on Energy, Environment and Water (CEEW), the Global Alliance of SMEs, the Bank of the Province of Buenos Aires (board member 2007–2011, appointed by Governor Daniel Scioli), the oldest bank of Argentina, and Circulo of Montevideo.

 His interest in understanding the challenges confronting developing and emerging societies in a globalized economy led him to design and manage various research projects.
 The results obtained were presented in several articles and writings, among which his 8 books published (a couple of them translated to English and French) could be highlighted, as well as his numerous conferences and presentations around the world.

-Magariños’ won 38 international awards in Europe, Asia and America for his performance as national leader, particularly in international affairs, including 5 titles Honoris Cause and several decorations and recognitions from governments and public entities.
+Magariños’ won 39 international awards in Europe, Asia and America for his performance as national leader, particularly in international affairs, including 5 titles Honoris Cause and several decorations and recognitions from governments and public entities.

 He was always concerned about his country's progress, being active in public debates by publishing books and articles regularly in local media.
 He became Ambassador of Argentina to Brazil shortly after Mauricio Macri took office as President of Argentina (2015-2019), returning to public service 20 years after he left office at National Government.

 A combination of personal and professional engagements (recruited by Spencer Stuart to lead the Argentinean Chamber of Energy) drove him back to Argentina in July 2019, to continue his career at the private sector.
 Currently he leads Global Foresight, a company designed to anticipate business trends (where he clustered the experience and background of the companies they developed in the past, Foresight 2020 and Global Business Development Network).

-From Global Foresight he designes the Global and External Affairs strategy of Werthein Group, generally recognized as one of the most important conglomerates in Latin America and does the same at Vrio Corp., its emblematic company, owner of the licenses for DirecTV Latin America, Sky Brazil and DirecTV GO, present in 10 countries and counting some 7000 employees.
+He is a Board member of Werthein Group, owner of the licenses for DirecTV Latin America, Sky Brazil and DirecTV GO.